MSIB76/PE_numbers/pe_numbers.md

 #!/usr/local/bin/bash

-# Below is a template used by us to count the number of activated elements on a brain surface.
+# Below is a template used to count the number of activated elements (verticies) on a brain surface.
-# Please write your desired files paths and lists of ROIs and subjects and delete the ().
+# Please write your desired file paths and lists of ROIs and subjects and delete the ().
 # Explanation of the work of these commands and how to run a script is beyond the scope of this work.
 # To understand the use of the commands and where to enter the paths to your files and output please run the command in the terminal for the explanation.
 # To know more about the commands please visit the HCP workbench website https://www.humanconnectome.org/software/workbench-command or visit the HCP-Users Google group https://groups.google.com/a/humanconnectome.org/g/hcp-users
 # in this template cope2 refers to the STORY paradigm and the cope4 for the STORY-MATH.